Aliases for ANO1 Gene

 GeneCards Summary for ANO1 Gene

-ANO1 (Anoctamin 1, Calcium Activated Chloride Channel) is a Protein Coding gene.
+ANO1 (Anoctamin 1) is a Protein Coding gene.
 Diseases associated with ANO1 include frontal sinus squamous cell carcinoma and liver leiomyoma.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Neuroscience.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Ion channel transport.
 GO annotations related to this gene include protein homodimerization activity and intracellular calcium activated chloride channel activity.
 An important paralog of this gene is ANO5.

 UniProtKB/Swiss-Prot for ANO1 Gene